AdobeDocs/experience-manager-64.fr-FR/help/sites-administering/aem-faqs.md

 ### How to customize admin consoles? {#how-to-customize-admin-consoles}

-AEM fournit divers mécanismes pour vous permettre de personnaliser les consoles et la fonctionnalité de création de page de votre instance de création.
+AEM fournit divers mécanismes permettant de personnaliser les consoles et les fonctionnalités de création de page de votre instance de création.
 To learn how to create a custom console and customize a default view for a console, refer to [Customizing the Consoles](/help/sites-developing/customizing-consoles-touch.md).

 ### What is the difference between CoralUI 2 and CoralUI 3-based components? {#what-is-the-difference-between-coralui-and-coralui-based-components}